ahmed-derbala/drinaluza-nestjs/README.md

 ## Description
-Backend for Drinaluza which is an application to manage small business.
+Backend for Drinaluza, a mobile-first application to manage small business.
 ## First run

 ```bash